How to Save a Webpage as a PDF File on Mac and Windows

 };

 Saving pages using a web browser is as simple as using the built-in print menu - you just select Print in their menus or press the print button shortcut on your keyboard.
-And some online tools offer the PDF option when selecting a save file.
+Some online tools offer the PDF option when selecting a save file.

 However, these options leave a lot to be desired - often breaking the structure of the webpage or missing background graphics entirely.
 Furthermore, there are no customization options when you save as PDF like there is with IronPDF.